Period: Mid Imperial, Late Hadrianic or Early Antonine

 Dimensions: 46 1/2 × 46 1/4 in.
 (118.1 × 117.5 cm)

 Credit Line: Gift of Susan Dwight Bliss, 1945

-This mosaic was one of several uncovered in 1892 in a building that probably served as a bath complex.
-The two figures in the central panel wear Egyptian dress; the man standing on the left has been identified as a priest, making an offering to the seated figure of a deity.
-Egypt held a special fascination for the Romans as a land of great wealth and antiquity, and its exotic character is often reflected in Roman architecture, statuary, frescoes, and other decorative arts.
-The imaginary scene depicted on this floor mosaic is one such example of the Egyptian style, whereas the surrounding geometric design is typically Roman.
+The mosaic, made of stone and glass tesserae, was found near Prima Porta, just north of Rome, in 1892.
+It was one of several mosaics uncovered in a villa complex.
+The two figures in the central panel wear Egyptian dress; the man standing on the left has been identified as a priest, making an offering to the seated figure, regarded as the goddess Isis.
+However, the interpretation of the scene remains problematic.
+Egypt held a special fascination for the Romans as a land of great wealth and antiquity, and its exotic character is often found reflected in Roman architecture, statuary, frescoes, and other decorative arts.
+The scene may therefore be imaginary, intended merely to convey an Egyptian atmosphere.
+The surrounding geometric and floral designs, on the other hand, are typically Roman.